duskdating/KripplyDownloader/README.md

 AUTHORS: Kripply.com

 USER INSTRUCTIONS:
-The software will open an automated instance of Chrome Browser for you.
+The software will open an automated instance of your chosen browser (Chrome or Edge).
-In the automated Chrome Browser, navigate to the pdf you want to download.
+In the automated browser, navigate to the pdf you want to download.
 From there, return to the terminal and follow the on screen instructions.
 If your internet connection is slow, try adjusting the delay in settings/delay.txt.
 Adjusting the delay tells the downloader to wait longer for the page to render before attempting to download it.